NoNine/libbsl430/README.md

 How to Run the Test
 -------------------
-1) Port the library to your platform and pass the build.
+1) Port the library to your platform and pass the build.<br />
 2) bsl430_test can be run in below form.

     $ bsl430_test <TI-TXT File>

     Below is an example console output which shows the programing process.